 Early Childhood Curriculum

 Hands-on, experiential learning is at the heart of our Early Childhood classrooms, where early literacy, science, social studies, and mathematical thinking is provided through engaging thematic investigations.
-Our program is designed to use learning centers to enhance academic, social and emotional growth, exploration and creativity.
+Our preschool and kindergarten program is designed to use learning centers to enhance academic, social and emotional growth, exploration and creativity.
 Learning centers are tailored to supplement themes and units of study.
 The curricula in the earliest grades provide a variety of multi-sensory experiences and activities to enhance each child’s learning.